- Read operation according to a key item or not

 If the memos are supported, the associated text memos are read when the record is read.
 The binary memos are read only when they are explicitly used (<Source>.ExtractMemo

-- <Source>.ChangeKey is used to modify the search key while remaining positioned on the current record.
+- <Source>.ChangeKey changes the search key while keeping the position on the current record.

 - To optimize the first iterations on a data file, use <Source>.Optimize on this data file.